Patrón Tequila FAQS

 -

 Reposado is a style of aged tequila.
 To qualify as a reposado, the tequila must be aged in barrels or storage tanks from anywhere between 2 and 11 months.
 Most tequila brands use a variety of wood barrels to age reposado, but the most popular are American and French oak.
+Try our PATRÓN Reposado in the PATRÓN Reposado Spicy Margarita cocktail for a well-balanced drink with a spicy extra kick.

 More about reposado tequila -